5G networking – connecting a data-driven worldBy Nadeem Ahmad,

 Things get interesting when we look at the area of private 5G networks, where the spectrum – and hence the network – is owned by an enterprise or institution and can be restricted to a certain area.
 Depending on where the organization’s facilities are located, and the maturity of their country’s specific licensing regulations, private 5G can be very impactful for enterprises.

-Private 5G networks change the game by enabling enterprises to drive digitalization and decisively improve data-based business models.
+Private 5G changes the game by enabling enterprises to drive digitalization and decisively improve data-based business models.
 Private 5G will help support the platforms and services enterprises purchase.
 Just as importantly, it will give enterprises time-critical production control and data-supported decision-making in real time.

 These private, local 5G networks can improve on the services offered by public networks, especially when Wi-Fi is not viable in a large campus or an expansive logistics environment.
 Dedicated 5G networks will extend connectivity beyond the campus wireless local area network (WLAN).
 They’ll also fulfil the technical requirements organizations have for improved performance, company control or security, and commercial requirements for lowering airtime spend and coverage-deployment costs.